ntc2/cabal-hsc2hs-bug/README.md

     hsTest  = False
     hscTest = True

+Notice that `hscTest` is always `True`.
 If you instead configure with the flag disabled the first time, then `hscTest` is always `False`.

-Expected behavior:
+Expected behavior (by touching the .hsc file):

     $ for prefix in "+" "-"; do \
         touch src/HSC.hsc && \